 I also keep a few jars of Paisley Farm pickled vegetables in my pantry.
 Their cauliflower is addictive!
 Sometimes, I chop it up and use it in place of sweet pickle relish.
 The color is so fun and that extra crunch is delicious.
 Their pickled beets are perfect in salads or on a great charcuterie board!

 And then there’s the dilled Brussels sprouts!

 I couldn’t stop eating them.
-However, I had to stop because I needed at least a cup or two to make this delicious dip.
-The Brussels sprouts combined with the great dill flavor makes them popable.
+However, I had to stop because I needed at least a cup or two to make this delicious Hot Reuben and Sprouts Dip.
+The Brussels sprouts combined with the great dill flavor makes them poppable.
 You know what I mean, right?
-Totally popable into your mouth?
+Totally poppable into your mouth?
 And they have a spicy version if you’d prefer to kick things up.
 I haven’t cracked into those yet, but they’re on the list to bust out for our New Year’s celebration.